OpenSourceOV/scanner-image-capture-instructions/instructions.md

 * **scanAtResolution(*resolution*, *image_type*, *file_type*, *file_prefix*, *jpeg_quality*)**

     scanAtResolution initiates a scan at resolution *resolution* and saves the images as type *image_type* with the optional *file_prefix* prepended to the file name.
-If the *image_type* is jpeg then the jpeg compression quality can be provided with the *jpeg_quality* parameter.
+If the *image_type* is JPEG then the JPEG compression quality can be provided with the *jpeg_quality* parameter.

     The *resolution* value depends on the resolutions provided by the scanner.
 To find the resolutions supported by the scanner in VueScan, open VueScan and choose the scanner in the Scanner dropdown on the Input tab.
 The list of available resolutions can now be seen in the Scan resolution drop down.
 The *resolution* should be provided as the numeric value with single quotes e.g. '2400' for a 2400 dpi resolution, not '2400 dpi'.